trigger-death/MCC-WJLCS-Packager/Readme.md

 # MCC-WJLCS-Packager
 A tool for dealing with the unfathomable stupidity, that is uploading coding projects through Canvas instead of a dedicated repository system.
-WITH .RTF EXTENSIONS AND NO ARCHIVES ALLOWED
+With required .rtf extensions and no archives allowed!